 Having your audience participate on the tour is another great way to engage them.
 Since most travellers want an authentic experience, having them take part in something unique and fun will definitely give them that experience.

-On one of my first solo trips, on a tour in Dublin, our guide decided to teach us one of Ireland's favourite songs - Molly Malone.
+On one of my first solo trips, on a tour in Dublin, our guide taught us one of Ireland's favourite songs - Molly Malone.
 After teaching us the chorus to the song, she began singing the verses and would signal for us to join in at the chorus.
-To our surprise, half the street where Molly Malone's statue stood also sang along.
+To our surprise, every other person on the street where Molly Malone's statue stood joined in.
 It was fun and memorable and before we knew it, our group was holding hands and waving them in the air as we swayed to the song.
-I still smile everytime I think about it.
+I still smile every time I think about it.

 Of course you don't need to burst into song to get people involved, you could do the same thing by encouraging people to ask questions, teaching them a phrase or two in the local language and asking them to repeat it to someone they don't know, or by simply incorporating social media into your tours.